top of page

 These practices help individuals achieve a balanced sensory state, supporting overall self-regulation.

-Behavioral regulation is the ability to control actions and responses to align with goals and social norms.
+Behavioural regulation in children and youth is managing their behavioural impulses and reactions before they even occur.
+Behavioral regulation is learned, and requires role modeling, having clear rules and routines, and ongoing support.
 For neurodivergent individuals, behavioral regulation can be influenced by sensory and emotional regulation.
-When sensory input is well-managed and emotions are under control, individuals are better equipped to regulate their behaviors.
+When sensory input and emotions are well-managed, individuals are better equipped to regulate their behaviors.

 Techniques to enhance behavioral regulation include:

-- Using visual schedules: Help individuals understand daily routines.
+2. Using visual schedules: Create a visual schedule for daily routines.

 How to Identify Dysregulation: Signs and Strategies